yinghork/15418-Project/README.md

 5. [Parallel Bird Flocking Simulation](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.48.8430&rep=rep1&type=pdf)
 6. [A Neighborhood Grid Data Structure for Massive 3D Crowd Simulation on GPU](https://ieeexplore.ieee.org/abstract/document/5479102)

+We plan to write our own boid simulator code, and we will test on the GHC machines, which have NVIDIA GeForce RTX 2080 B GPUs.

+The main resource we currently lack is a visualizer for our boid algorithm implementations.
+While we have a team member with existing experience with the Unity engine, we are uncertain what the best way for visualizing the output of our algorithm is yet.

+===

 We will also learn from various sources (not yet determined) about building a boid simulator, the boid movement constraints and how to represent them in code, and how to construct a evaluation metric for determining the "goodness" of the solution.